Isafatokun/Isafatokun/README.md

 ### I am Isaac Fatokun.
 I write Python and Django.
 I am also familar with Java, Spring Boot, and semantic web technologies such as the Web Ontology Language (OWL).

-### 🔭 I’m currently working on loads of APIs and Ontology Engineering Toolkits!
+### 🔭 I’m currently working on loads of APIs and Ontology Engineering Tools!

 ### 🌱 I’m currently learning Vue JS.